Connecticut

 After a voter who was convicted of a felony and confined is released from prison, the Commissioner of Correction:

-• Gives the voter a document certifying that she or he has been released from confinement, and
+• Gives the voter a document certifying that they have been released from confinement, and

 • Notifies the Secretary of the State within a month that the voter is no longer disqualified from voting.

-If the voter returns to the town where she or he was registered before conviction, this process will eventually restore his or her voting rights on its own, although it may take several months and the voter will have to update his or her address with the registrar.
+If the voter returns to the town where they were registered before conviction, this process will eventually restore their voting rights on its own, although it may take several months and the voter will have to update their address with the registrar.

-If the voter is living in a new town or was not previously registered to vote, she or he must submit a new voter registration application and include in his or her registration application satisfactory proof that she or he has been released from confinement.
+If the voter is living in a new town or was not previously registered to vote, they must submit a new voter registration application and include in their registration application satisfactory proof that they have been released from confinement.
 This may be done with the (i) certificate issued to the voter by the Commissioner of Corrections or (ii) through the voter’s parole officer.

-The voter can contact the Registrar of Voters in the town where she or he lives to obtain a voter registration card, or can
+The voter can contact the Registrar of Voters in the town where the voter lives to obtain a voter registration card, or can

 Questions about voting in Connecticut?